yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 6. Crypto deprecations.
 7. Changes to common names in certificates.

 In summary, breaking changes involves anything with which a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.

-Our default setting is NOT to introduce breaking changes, but sometimes it is necessary.
-If we do introduce breaking changes we have a collective choice to make; if we document the breaking change well and offer migration scripts, we may be able to classify as a minor.
-If we cannot do that, then it should be a major version.
+Subsequently, breaking changes are introduced in a major version, in accordance with the *Semantic Versioning* [specification](https://semver.org/).

 #### Minor Version